Carlos Santana Player Props: Pirates vs. Mets

 Carlos Santana At The Plate

-- Looking at the 54 games he has played this season, he's homered in three of them (5.6%), and in 1.3% of his trips to the dish.
+- He has gone deep in four games this year (7.3%), homering in 1.7% of his trips to the dish.

-- Santana has driven home a run in 19 games this season (35.2%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..
+- Santana has had an RBI in 20 games this year (36.4%), including six multi-RBI outings (10.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.